 Ahmed Alsheikh received his degree in English literature from Idlib University in 2013.
 He has extensive experience in team management and has worked with many volunteer-based teams.
 Before joining Karam Foundation, he worked as a deputy manager and teacher at Anwar Albayan school in Reyhanli, as well as with Save the Children.
-Before he left Syria in 2015, Ahmed orked on ata entry for civil society groups ike and in Hand Organization and the Local Council.
+Before he left Syria in 2015, Ahmed worked on data entry for civil society groups like the Hand Organization and the Local Council.
 Ahmed works with the Karam Reyhanli Team on our on-the-ground operations in Reyhanli, including coordinating our Sponsor a Syrian Family Program, Innovative Education missions, and Smart Aid projects.

 PROJECT COORDINATOR • REYANLI, TURKEY

 Omar Alsoud worked as a volunteer with the Syrian Arab Red Crescent for six years.
 In recent years, he worked as a volunteer with humanitarian relief organizations as well as performed data documentation for a field hospital, both in in Maarat Alnoman, Idlib.
 For four years, Omar also worked as an independent civilian journalist, reporting to the media about the current humanitarian crisis and human rights violations occurring in Syria.
 Omar is trained in DSL, disaster management, first aid, and media training.
 He was forced to stop his studies during his second year at the Dental Prosthetics Institute in 2011 due to the security conditions.
 Omar coordinates Karam Foundation's programs inside Syria and also works with the Karam Reyhanli Team with our Reyhanli operations.

 ASSISTANT PROJECT COORDINATOR • REYANLI, TURKEY